tmtsoftware/esw-segment-db-prototype/README.md

 This project contains a server, command line client and web app for keeping track of TMT mirror segments.

 The server uses Postgres to manage the data and makes use of the CSW Database Service.
 It provides an HTTP API, by default on port 9192.
+You can use the `--port` option to override this.

 The command line client makes use the the HTTP service to provide some access via the command line.